 Research

-Our research is centered in landscape ecology, the field that examines the interrelationship between environmental patterns and ecological processes.
-My students and I have a question-driven research focus and use a broad spectrum of approaches--field studies, computer models, and spatial analyses--to answer those questions.
+Research in my lab is centered in landscape ecology, the field that examines the interrelationship between environmental patterns and ecological processes.
+My students and I have a question-driven research focus and use a broad spectrum of approaches--field studies, computer models, spatial analyses--to answer those questions.
 We examine a diverse array of topics to address both fundamental and applied ecological questions, not being limited by study organism or setting.
 Our research is united by a focus on pattern-process relationships.

 Research themes of the McIntyre Lab: